 Jack is conned into renting a run-down restaurant, but the good news is this “Three’s Company” episode kicks off a whole new phase for the series: Jack finally has his own restaurant!

 Fortunately, he decided to name it “Jack’s Bistro” and didn’t go with Mr. Furley’s original suggestion of “Froggy’s.”

 #12: “Extra, Extra”

 Janet dates a newspaper writer who ends up writing a column sensationalizing (aka falsifying) the trio’s living arrangements.
-The girls are ashamed, yet Jack is more popular than ever.
+The girls are ashamed, yet Jack and his reputation are more popular than ever.